rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 let foo = bar;
 ```

-This line will create a new variable named `foo` and bind this name to the
+This line will create a new variable named `foo` and bind it to the value
-value `bar`.
+`bar`.
 In Rust, variables are immutable by default.
-The following example
+The following example shows
-shows how to use `mut` before the variable name to make a variable mutable:
+how to use `mut` before the variable name to make a variable mutable:

 ```rust
 let foo = 5; // immutable